gjone124/se_project_spots/README.md

 **Images**

-Here are 2 screenshots of the project:
+Here are two screenshots of the project (that look like they could be just one screenshot):

 <div
  display="flex">